Community and Public Health Professionals Working Towards Changing the World

 Ransel Cruz ’18 is a Rhode Island College alumnus with a degree in community health and wellness with a concentration in public health.
 He works at AIDS Care Ocean State as a bilingual case manager providing services to their Spanish speaking clients.

-“Our overall goal is to make sure that clients are as healthy as they can be,” says Cruz.
+“Our overall goal is to make sure that our clients are as healthy as they can be,” says Cruz.

 He believes that a big part of keeping clients healthy is reducing or eliminating worries.
 Circumstances like not having insurance or access to the right medication cause stress, which is an especially dangerous condition for patients already dealing with a serious disease.